Who is John?

 In other contexts:

-From a non-professional perspective, I like to explore the areas around me, particularly via ultra-distance trail running and cycling.
-Music is a large part of my life, as I have played a variety of instruments (with a focus on trombone and banjo) for many years.
+From a non-professional perspective, I like to explore the areas around me, particularly via ultra-distance trail running, cycling, and climbing.
+Music is a large part of my life, as I have played a variety of instruments for many years, with a focus on Appalachian folk on the banjo and jazz trombone.
 I’m passionate about building community and support networks for myself and those around me, which I often find myself doing through cooking, music, and sport.

 Professional activities